ucb-sejits/ctree-tutorial/2-debugging.rst

 .. image:: images/asttoolbox_10_CCodeGen_result.png
    :width: 600px

-Note that, since we didn't specified the return type and the parameter type, the function in the generated code returns void and the parameter has no type associated with it.
+Note that, since we didn't specify the return and parameter types, the function in the generated code has a void return and the parameter has no type associated with it.

-Since we can observe how the AST changes and apply each transformer manually the AstToolBox can be used to identify problem in the code generation process.
+When creating your own transformers you can verify if a particular AST changes the way you expect using the AstToolBox.

 PyCharm IDE
 ...........